 The first simplification is to realize it suffices to compute the numerators of the rational functions $F, G, R, H$ as we are only interested in when they are zero.
 The expressions we obtain for the numerator are not guaranteed to be relatively prime to the (uncomputed) denominator, so it is essential to rule out spurious solutions at the end of the computation by computing derivatives and checking the original differential equations.
 As illustrated in Example~\ref{ex:663a3a}, this can happen.
 The entire computation takes $30$--$60$ minutes on a single core using this approach, and yields an explicit set of potential isogeny correspondences.

-\begin{remark} The fundamental obstruction is that (the numerator of) $H$ is legitimately complicated: in Example~\ref{ex:663a3a}, it has degree $1166$ in $s$ and also in $t$, and the coefficients are rational numbers of large height. $R$ is ``simpler'', having only degree $568$ in each variable.
-Note that one variable factors cause the majority of the complexity ($R$ is a multiple of a degree $504$ polynomial in $\QQ[s]$) but can basically be ignored when looking for simultaneous isogeny correspondences. \end{remark}
+\begin{remark} The fundamental obstruction is that (the numerator of) $H$ is legitimately complicated: In Example~\ref{ex:663a3a}, it has degree $1166$ in $s$ and also in $t$, and the coefficients are rational numbers of large height.
+The polynomial $R$ is ``simpler,'' having only degree $568$ in each variable.
+Note that one variable factors cause the majority of the complexity ($R$~is a multiple of a degree-$504$ polynomial in $\QQ[s]$) but can basically be ignored when looking for simultaneous isogeny correspondences. \end{remark}

-This simplification is sufficient to search for isogeny correspondences in any single example, and to produce Example~\ref{ex:663a3a}.
-However, to prove Theorem~\ref{theorem:finitely many doubly isogenous} requires a large number of cases, with $\lambda_i$ drawn from a set of size 5 (the $\lambda$-invariants of the elliptic curve from Porism~\ref{P:baseE} and the 4 orbits in Table~\ref{table:lambdas}).
+This simplification is sufficient to search for isogeny correspondences in any single example, and for the computations in Example~\ref{ex:663a3a}.
+However, to prove Theorem~\ref{theorem:finitely many doubly isogenous} requires considering many cases, with $\lambda_i$ drawn from a set of size 5 (the $\lambda$-invariants of the elliptic curve from Corollary~\ref{P:baseE} and the 4 orbits in Table~\ref{table:lambdas}).
 Even exploiting symmetry, this is a substantial number of cases to consider.
 We can further speed up the computations by performing most of the computation after specializing one of the variables.

 \begin{enumerate} \item We compute (the numerator of) $R(s,t)$, which is substantially simpler than $H(s,t)$.